 Time at PHC: Fall 2015 to present

-Born in South Africa, Gaby (Kritzinger) Siegel has won numerous awards for outstanding musical performances throughout her early years, and has earned the highest qualifications in piano, and music theory from the Royal Schools of Music (London), as well as the University of South Africa (pre-graduate qualifications).
-She later obtained her Bachelors, and then Masters of Music (Cum Laude) in Performance.
-As an adult she has taught piano and music theory at several music schools, academies and conservatories in South Africa and foreign countries.
-Since she has been married to Nicholas, an American, she and her family have lived in Williamsburg (VA), Djibouti and Uganda (East Africa), Stuttgart and South Africa.
+Born in South Africa, Gaby (Kritzinger) Siegel has won numerous awards for outstanding musical performances throughout her early years and has earned the highest qualifications in piano, and music theory from the Royal Schools of Music (London), as well as the University of South Africa (pre-graduate qualifications).
+She later obtained her Bachelor's Degree (B.Mus Performance, Cum Laude) at the University of Pretoria, South Africa.
+Two years later she obtained her Master of Music (M.Mus Performance, Cum Laude), at the Nelson Mandela Metropolitan University, South Africa.
+As an adult, she has taught piano, music theory, and ear training at several music schools, academies, and conservatories in South Africa and foreign countries.
+She has lived, taught, and performed in Williamsburg (VA), Djibouti and Uganda (East Africa), Stuttgart, and South Africa.

-Ms. Siegel is a very active performer – playing as organist and/or pianist for weddings, private parties and special events.
-She performed as rehearsal pianist for Michael W. Smith, during his concert at the Kennedy Center in January 2014.
-Since 2015 she has been the pianist for the annual Easter Sunrise Service at the Lincoln Memorial, Washington DC, and at the Easter Sunrise Service in 2015 she accompanied guest musical artist Michael Tait (“Newsboys”).
+Prof. Siegel is a very active performer – playing as organist and/or pianist for weddings, private parties, and special events.
+She performed as rehearsal pianist for Gospel/Contemporary Worship artist Michael W. Smith, during his concert at the Kennedy Center in January 2014, and again in July 2019.
+Since 2015 she has been the pianist for the annual Washington, D.C.
+Easter Sunrise Service at the Lincoln Memorial.
+At the Easter Sunrise Service in 2015, she accompanied guest musical artist Michael Tait (“Newsboys”).
 In October 2015 she was the pianist for the World Premiere Performance of Ben Roundtree’s Symphony Nr.1, performing with the Worship Orchestra of Washington.

-Gaby Siegel is also a composer and arranger, and participates in various music projects as a studio/session pianist.
-She recently composed original music for a Relaxation Double Album by Licensed Art Therapist Lacy Mucklow (Author of the "Color Me..." adult coloring book series).
-This album called "Lavender Dreams" was released in June 2018.
+Gaby Siegel is also a composer and arranger, and she participates in various music projects as a studio/session pianist.
+In 2018 she composed original music for a Relaxation Double Album by Licensed Art Therapist Lacy Mucklow (Author of the "Color Me..." adult coloring book series).
+This album, called "Lavender Dreams," was released in June 2018.
+A second album, “Lavender Destinations," was recorded in 2020.
 She arranges and records frequently with new artists and for special event projects.

-Ms. Siegel teaches/mentors private students from her home studio.
-She also performs as an accompanist for artists, with orchestra, and special events in the Northern Virginia area, and she is pianist at Capital Church (Vienna, VA).
-Here at Patrick Henry College she teaches Piano and Piano Accompaniment.
-Her style of teaching is to incorporate music theory, ear training and improvisation into her lessons, so students can develop as a well-balanced and well-rounded, more versatile pianist and performer.
+Professor Siegel teaches and mentors students from her home studio.
+She also performs as an accompanist for artists, with orchestras, for special events in the Northern Virginia area, and serves as a pianist at Capital Church (Vienna, VA).
+Here at Patrick Henry College, she teaches Piano and Piano Accompaniment.
+Her style of teaching is designed to incorporate music theory, ear training, and improvisation into her lessons so students can develop as well-balanced, well-rounded pianists and performers.